Dushyantgoswami/docs/docs/index.md

 ### Easy Deployment

 With dymension building a blockchain doesn't come with the overhead of bootstraping a network such as assembleing a validatodr set.
-Developers can easily deploy a blockchain as if they are running their own isolated EC2 instance while still remaining true to the decentralized, permission-less and trust-minimized nature of the blockchain ethos.
+Developers can easily deploy a blockchain as if they are running their own isolated EC2 instance while still remaining true to the decentralized, permission-less, and trust-minimized nature of the blockchain ethos.

 ### Autonomy